Parents' Guide to One Day

 Our review:

-It may not be literature for the ages, but ONE DAY is unequivocally moving and compelling.
-It stacks up against many others as a stellar, honest portrait of a genuine friendship -- marred by pitfalls and setbacks but worth every moment nonetheless.
+Unequivocally moving and compelling, there's no wonder this heartfelt novel has been adapted into both a feature film and a popular Netflix show.
+One Day stacks up against many others as a stellar, honest portrait of a genuine friendship—marred by pitfalls and setbacks, but worth every moment nonetheless.
 Reading it, you feel as if you're privy to a real-life relationship; you root for them and get frustrated with them.
-(Don’t be surprised if you find yourself talking to them.)
+(Don't be surprised if you find yourself talking to them.)
 It's funny, too, and finely tuned to the zeitgeist.
-The once-a-year format sometimes feels like a conceit, but also gives the narrative much-needed structure.
-Some readers may be disappointed with the surprise ending, but no matter what emotions it elicits, it’ll leave you thinking about the book for days afterward.
+The once-a-year format sometimes feels like a conceit, but it also gives the narrative much-needed structure.
+Some readers may be disappointed with the ending, but no matter what emotions it elicits, it'll likely stay with you long after you've turned the final page.

 Book Details